 The Northumberland Park ward of Tottenham, where the school is situated, is amongst the 2% most deprived wards in the country.
 Over half of our students were eligible for free school meals at secondary school.
 Alongside the disruptions that the COVID-19 pandemic brought to all our lives and all children's education, members of our student body have experienced extreme financial hardship, parental job losses and bereavements in their immediate family.

-This need for support has not gone away.
-We fear that the pandemic and its aftermath may prevent today’s students from realising their talents.
+More than ever, we want to be able to offer support to our students, to help them realise their potential.
+We do not want the impact of the Covid-19 pandemic to prevent today’s students from realising their talents.
 The educational, personal and emotional impact on disadvantaged students is likely to be significant, at LAE Tottenham and in our feeder schools.

 "We aspire to deliver a truly enriched 6th form experience, in line with what is available at the best independent schools.
 This costs approximately £1,862 more per pupil per year than we receive in funding from the government" - Jan Balon, Headteacher